lstrzebinczyk/the_empire_blog/posts/9-a-basic-ui-framework.md

 ## The plan

 There are, quite clearly, 2 different user interfaces in this app.
 World map is the first one.
-It will h how to draw things in a clear, understandable manner.
-That is a problem for some oave an interesting problems related tother time.
+How to draw things clearly and understandably in there is a problem for another time.

-The other user interface is much more mundane and basic: we need to present data and allow for basic interaction.
-In a web application, we would use html, but since we don't have that, we need to build one from more basic building blocks.
+THe other one is everything else.
+We need to build a basic user interface (UI), which will show data and allow for interaction.
+For web apps, there's html and css.
+Since we don't have that, we need to build one from scratch, based on text and rectangles.

-Now, I want to note this: I will present a quite clear progression from idea, through implementation, all the way to a working system.
-Though it might look like a straightforward, the system I originally implemented went through multiple phases and ideas for every aspect of it.
-Building a UI framework is hard, and trying to solve some of the issues myself gave me a new appreciation for the technologies widely used for this purpose.

-Let's start this by checking...
+I will present a progression from an idea, through implementation, to a reasonable working system through several next posts, but don't let it fool you.
+I've spent quite a bit of time and went through multiple iterations before I had something usable and presentable.
+This is a very hard problem to solve, and what you will not see in here is all the ideas that turned out not to work, once there is more than the most basic cases.

+Building this from scratch gave me new appreciation for html, and other frameworks for organizing UIs.

+Allrighty then, first we need to analyze...

 ## What we have

-First, we have a button component.
-Let's see:
+And that's mostly the button component:

 ```crystal
 # src/lib/ui/button.cr, class UI::Button